 The MSU Federal Credit Union Institute for Arts & Creativity at Wharton Center is pleased to announce that high schools in the state of Michigan are invited to participate in the 4th annual Ovation Awards, the Michigan Chapter of the National High School Musical Theater Awards, an annual national celebration of outstanding achievement in musical theatre performance by high school students.

 To be considered for the program, schools/teachers need to submit the name of the student performer who plays the Leading Male and/or Female character in the school musical resented during the 2014-15 academic year.

 Nominations and application materials should be submitted on or before April 27, 2015.
 With advance notice, exceptions will be made if your musical is performing AFTER that date.
 Please note: we cannot accept applications submitted after Wednesday, May 6, 2015.

 A panel of Broadway professionals will review the applications and select 50 students (25 Actors and 25 Actresses) who will be invited to take part in a two-day long program on Saturday and Sunday, May 16 & 17, 2015 with an performance and awards presentation scheduled for Sunday May 17, 2015 on the Cobb Great Hall stage at Wharton Center.
 Following a series of ensemble and solo performances, the judges will give two talented students The Ovation Award for the Best Performance by an Actor and Best Performance by an Actress.
 The Ovation Award winners will receive a $1,000 cash prize and a scholarship to Wharton Center’s Take It From The Top Summer Broadway Intensive.
-In addition, these students will receive an all-expense paid 6-day performance enrichment program held in New York City and represent this area in the National High School Musical Theater Awards at the Minskoff Theatre on Broadway, in June of 2014.
+In addition, these students will receive an all-expense paid 6-day performance enrichment program held in New York City and represent this area in the National High School Musical Theater Awards at the Minskoff Theatre on Broadway.

 The Ovation Awards is presented by Wharton Center for Performing Arts in partnership with Broadway Grand Rapids and Broadway In Detroit, with additional support from Nancy Passanante.

 For more information on The National High School Musical Theatre Awards, also known as The Jimmy Awards, visit NHSMTA.org.